Ericgacoki/sudofy/README.md

 - `RecyclerView`
 - `ImgeVIew`
 -->
-... documentation in progress and will be ready before the deadline🔥🔥
+... documentation in progress and will be ready before the deadline.🔥🔥